With This Ring (Part I)

-Welcome to part one of TGNR‘s two part series about wedding rings sadly lost, miraculously found and, most import returned to their rightful owners or the owners family.
+Welcome to part one of TGNR‘s two part series about a lost wedding ring, miraculously found and, most import returned to their rightful owners or the owners family.
 Without further ado, meet Joyce Wharton and Nick Buchanan.

 In Mr. Buchanan’s own words: